Was Rahm Emanuel too cocky for Chicago?

 I don’t know.
 Maybe Emanuel was just too cocky for us.

-A lot of people considered him “nasty” even, but although Emanuel was known for his colorful language, he never once dropped an “F” bomb in my presence.
+A lot of people considered him “nasty.”
+But although Emanuel was known for his colorful language, he never once dropped an “F” bomb in my presence.

 And he was also a lot more accessible to journalists than was his predecessor.